anamendes23/game_engine/README.md

 ImGui runs through the Game Engine to render things on the screen.
 This will be implemented to assist debugging the application.

+Integrated ImGui with the game engine event system.

 ### Renderer

 Renders the graphics on the screen.